 Situated in the West of Ireland in County Galway, Connemara National Park covers more than 7,000 acres of scenic mountains, expanses of bogs, grasslands and woodlands.
 Some of the park’s mountains are part of the famous Twelve Bens or Beanna Beola mountain range.

-Tip: It is advised to hike in decent weather, at least without an abundance of fog, to avoid losing the path.
-Depending on the type of hike you choose, it is advised to allot most of the day for exploring Connemara.
+Tip: It’s advised to hike in decent weather, at least without an abundance of fog, to avoid losing the path.
+Depending on the type of hike you choose, you should allot most of the day for exploring Connemara.

 11. Slieve League Cliffs

 Swooping down from the mountain of Slieve League, these cliffs are among the highest sea cliffs in Europe.
 Almost 3x the height of the Cliffs of Moher, these massive cliffs are not on most tourists’ radar.
 From the highest point on the cliffs, it’s a staggering 1,998 foot drop into the swirling Atlantic Ocean below.

 Tip: If you book a guided walk or hike of the cliffs, you will be able to experience insights into the local wildlife and spectacular geography.